• Skip to primary navigation

 Broccoli in ice cold water

-Bring a large stockpot of water to high heat; place uncut broccoli crowns in water and let sit for 3 minutes; remove and submerge in ice cold water.
-Allow to cool.
+Bring a large stockpot of water to high heat; place uncut broccoli crowns in water and let sit for 3 minutes; remove and submerge in ice bath.
+After about 5 minutes, remove broccoli from the ice bath, pat it dry with a paper towel and chop the broccoli crowns into small florets-try to cut them about the same size.

 One large crown makes about 4 cups of Summer Broccoli Crunch salad.
-If you're taking this to a potluck or picnic, double the recipe and dressing.
+If you’re feeding a crowd or taking this to a potluck or picnic, double the recipe and dressing.

 The crowns are the the little florets, minus the stalk.
 If you can't find crowns, buy it with the stalk.
 You'll cut the stalk off later